chang-wen-jie/anti-youtube-shorts/README.md

 # Anti YouTube Shorts
-Anti YouTube Shorts changes a YouTube Short to its video format.
+Anti YouTube Shorts changes a YouTube Short to its video format on youtube.com.